MondayCha/ceph-csi/docs/static-pvc.md

 ### Create RBD image

+> [!tip]
-If you already have a rbd image created and contains some data which you want to access by the application pod you can skip this step.
+> If you already have a rbd image created and contains some data which you want to access by the application pod you can skip this step.

 Lets create a new rbd image in ceph cluster which we are going to use for